By Amy Hunt

-So, you may have decided that it’s time to take the plunge and bought yourself one of the world’s most popular fitness trackers (after browsing the list of best fitness trackers, of course).
+So, you may have decided that it’s time to take the plunge and bought yourself one of the world’s most popular fitness trackers (after browsing our list of best fitness trackers, of course).
 Not sure how to set up a Fitbit?
 Don't worry, you're not alone.

 You’ve bought yourself a Fitbit in the hope of reaching your health and wellness goals, but now that it’s arrived, confusion may well have set in about how exactly to use it to the best of its many exciting features.

 What, exactly, does a Fitbit do?
 And how to set up a Fitbit?
 And, of course, how does it work?
 Once you've got one, you may be questioning how you charge it and set about winning those all-important step challenges.